 They need to bridge Tech-Product-Commerce as the role demands a greater emphasis on commercial and leadership skills than ever before.

-Modern tech leaders need to complement their technical prowess with the softer skills.
-The more senior they become, they less technical they can afford to be.
+Modern tech leaders need to complement their technical prowess with softer skills.
+The more senior they become, the less technical they can afford to be.

 They need to learn the art of delegation and leave the code behind.

-As whole industries have become automated and obsessed with digital transformation, true competitive advantage is being drive by human capital and the impact of their senior tech leadership team.
+As whole industries have become automated and obsessed with digital transformation, true competitive advantage is being driven by human capital and the impact of their senior tech leadership team.

-Demand for the high impact, modern CTO is huge and growing.
+The demand for the high-impact modern CTO is huge and growing.

-With an ever accelerating pace of technological change, the market value and potential reward for a CTO is significant and those who can deliver this hybrid skill set will find themselves in an ever stronger negotiating position.
+With an ever-accelerating pace of technological change, the market value and potential reward for a CTOs are significant and those who can deliver this hybrid skill set will find themselves in an even stronger negotiating position.